 fix 1 all bocs temp Tstart Tstop Tcoupl cgiso Pstart Pstop Pdamp

 The two differences are replacing npt with bocs, and replacing iso/aniso/etc with cgiso.
 The rest of the command details what form you would like to use for the pressure correction equation.
 The choices are: analytic, linear_spline, or cubic_spline.

 With either spline method, the only argument that needs to follow it is the name of a file that contains the desired pressure correction as a function of volume.
-The file should be formatted so each line has:
+The file must be formatted so each line has:

 Note both the COMMA and the SPACE separating the volume’s value and its corresponding pressure correction.
-The volumes in the file should be uniformly spaced.
-Both the volumes and the pressure corrections should be provided in the proper units, e.g. if you are using units real, the volumes should all be in cubic angstroms, and the pressure corrections should all be in atomspheres.
+The volumes in the file must be uniformly spaced.
+Both the volumes and the pressure corrections should be provided in the proper units, e.g. if you are using units real, the volumes should all be in cubic angstroms, and the pressure corrections should all be in atmospheres.
 Furthermore, the table should start/end at a volume considerably smaller/larger than you expect your system to sample during the simulation.
 If the system ever reaches a volume outside of the range provided, the simulation will stop.

 With the analytic option, the arguments are as follows: